 - If a task requires workers to operate face to face without social distancing then consideration must be given to whether the task can safely go ahead.

 A notice stating compliance with these steps is provided within the document and should be signed and displayed on all worksites.

 The subsequent guidance in the BEIS document and Site Operating Procedures can be used to aid this assessment process.

 Travel and access

 It is recommended that steps are taken to provide additional parking/storage arrangements for cars and bicycles to reduce use of public transport.
-If workers are sharing car journeys they should look to do it with the same individuals and with good ventilation maintained.
-The vehicle should be regularly cleaned using gloves.
-Where staff have to use public transport there shift should be staggered to avoid them having to travel at peak times (5.45 – 7.30 and 16.00 – 17.30)
+Workers should avoid sharing vehicles unless absolutely necessary.
+Where staff have to use public transport their shift should be staggered to avoid them having to travel at peak times (5.45 – 8.15 and 16.00 – 17.30)

 Access should be limited to essential staff only, and access points carefully monitored to support social distancing.
 This may require the number of access points to be increased (to reduce congestion) or decreased (to allow effective monitoring).
 Staff should always maintain correct distancing (including when queuing to enter site) and hand washing facilities should be provided and regularly topped up throughout the day.

 All site guidance measures should be clearly communicated to visitors on or before arrival.

 To help maintain social distancing at potential congestion points, such as the site entry(s), canteens, changing facilities, showers and drying rooms, it is recommended that shifts are staggered so workers start, finish and take breaks at different times.
 Staff should be assigned to ‘fixed teams or partnering’ to limit the number of people they come into contact with.